Frequently Asked Questions

 As the process of grading is both time consuming and expensive, gemmological labs only offer reports for diamonds weighing 0.15 carats or more.
 Currently, all our diamonds are smaller than this threshold.
 However, if you make a custom order with diamonds over 0.15 carats we will be more than happy to supply you with a certificate.

 Cubic zirconia is a simulate – it is made to look like a diamond but it’s chemical, optical and physical properties are not the same as a diamond.
-It is less durable and has less brilliance than a natural and cultured diamond.
+It is less durable and has less brilliance than a mined and lab grown diamond.

 Moissanite is also a simulate or imitation, and is rarely found in nature so most moissanite is man made - it is the second hardest material after diamonds.
 Moissanite also refracts light differently, so its sparkle can look quite colourful – almost like a rainbow effect.
-In terms of price, moissanite is significantly cheaper than cultured and natural diamonds.
+In terms of price, moissanite is significantly cheaper than lab grown and mined diamonds.

-There are two ways to make cultured diamonds - HPHT and CVD.
+There are two ways to make lab grown diamonds - HPHT and CVD.
 Read about each technological process below:

 HPHT (High Temperature High Pressure) mimics the environment that a natural diamond undergoes beneath the Earth’s surface.
 Temperatures exceeding 1300 degrees Celsius and 50,000 atmospheres of pressures are required to turn a carbon source into carbon atoms that start to form into a rough diamond crystal.